Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 - Outside world has people concerned about the morality of the show
 - Truman shouldn't trust everyone in his life

 Often at times, not everyone around you wants what is best for you, or what is the right thing for you.
+In the Truman show,

 ## Video essays